camunda/camunda-docs/docs/components/concepts/processes.md

 ## Data flow

 As Zeebe progresses from one task to the next in a process, it can move custom data in the form of variables.
-Variables are key-value-pairs and part of the process instance.
+Variables are key-value pairs and part of the process instance.

-[//]:# (Do we need hyphens between key-value-pairs?)

 ![data-flow](assets/process-data-flow.png)